MapsPeople/docs/src/content/map/map-styling/display-rules.md

 The "Icon" section contains options related to the appearance of the Icon.

-1. Visibility - Controls whether the Icon is visible on the map.
+1. **Visibility** - Controls whether the Icon is visible on the map.
     * The system will accept a Boolean here, so either `true` or `false`.
-1. Zoom from - Sets the minimum Zoom Level at which the Icon is visible.
+1. **Zoom from** - Sets the minimum Zoom Level at which the Icon is visible.
     * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close.
 In a general use case, most users will only need values between 15 and 22.
     * If you are developing using the JavaScript SDK for Google Maps, the value must be an integer.
 If you are developing for Android or iOS, or using a different map provider, the value may be fractional.
-1. Zoom to - Sets the maximum Zoom Level at which the Icon is visible.
+1. **Zoom to** - Sets the maximum Zoom Level at which the Icon is visible.
     * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close.
 In a general use case, most users will only need values between 15 and 22.
     * If you are developing using the JavaScript SDK for Google Maps, the value must be an integer.
 If you are developing for Android or iOS, or using a different map provider, the value may be fractional.
-1. Icon - Use the Icon Manager to control which Icon is shown on the map.
+1. **Icon** - Use the Icon Manager to control which Icon is shown on the map.
     * The Icon Manager is a tool to select the displayed Icon from either a pre-loaded selection of Icons, or for you to upload your own.
     * In-app, you can provide a URL to a desired Icon.
-        * In-app, you can also define `iconSize`, by giving the desired pizel size.
+        * In-app, you can also define `iconSize`, by giving the desired size in pixels.
 However, if using the Integration API, use `imageSize` instead of of `iconSize`.

 An example of in-app Display Rules using only "Icon" Display Rules could look like this: